fpgmaas/deptry/docs/usage.md

 `foo-python`, and missing package `foo`, while package `foo-python` would install top level module `foo`, if it were installed.

-A solution is to pre-define a mapping between the pacakge name and the top level module name(s).
+A solution is to pre-define a mapping between the package name and the top level module name(s).

 * Type `dict[str, list[str] | str]`